-- Due to the wide range of projects chosen by students, the cost of construction materials can vary greatly.
-Typically, combined materials for a project of suitable complexity begin around \$100 - Material for instructional purposes is supplied.
+Due to the wide range of projects chosen by students, the cost of construction materials can vary greatly.
+Typically, combined materials for a project of suitable complexity begin around \$100

-BCITO Standards Ext .
+Material for instructional purposes is supplied. r of Credits BCITO Standards Ext.
 Int.
-29678 Demonstrate knowledge of, select, and use materials for a Stage 3 BCATS project. ı 4 29681 Measure and calculate for a Stage 3 BCATS project.
-3 29682 Select, use, and maintain tools, equipment and machinery for a Stage 3 BCATS pro oject.
+29678 Demonstrate knowledge of, select, and use materials for a Stage 3 BCATS project.
+4 29681 Measure and calculate for a Stage 3 BCATS project.
+3 29682 Select, use, and maintain tools, equipment and machinery for a Stage 3 BCATS project.
 4 29684 Undertake a Stage 3 BCATS project.
-12 Tota al Credits: 23
+12 Total Cred lits: 23